bazmurphy/immersive-go-course/projects/buggy-app/BUGS.md

 ---

----

 ## More Hints

-1. Try out as a User: Work out if when logged in as a one user you can see the notes of the other user
+1. Try out as a User: Work out if when logged in as a one user you can see the notes of the other user - FIXED

 2. Someone was suspicious that someone else had gotten their password

    - they saw changes to the their notes that they hand not made
    - they changed their password and they are still seeing changes to their own notes that they haven't made

-3. Expect the Server to give us a status code in the 200-300-400 range

-   - Can you make the server return a 500 code
+3. Expect the Server to give us a status code in the 200-300-400 range, but can you make the server return a 500 code - FIXED

 4. Can you find ways the server could be faster

-5. `http.Error` implicit / explicit returns ?
+5. `http.Error` implicit / explicit returns ? - BRUTE FORCED THEM ALL TO BE

 6. In terms of the Cache on the API Service, what problems may you have if you have multiple instances of these API Services, what does it make harder?